 - Master’s Degree in Mental Health Counseling, University of North Texas, Summa Cum Laude

-- Registered Mental Health counselor Intern through the State of Florida Health Department
+- Licensed Mental Health Counselor through the State of Florida Health Department (LMHC)

 - Nationally Certified Counselor (NCC)